priyasundaresan/mink/README.md

 Note:
 `--record 0` will run the rollouts without saving videos (faster if you don't care about visualizing)

-## Collectin Data for Mobile-SPHINX
+## Collecting Data for Mobile-SPHINX
 Remember to run `source set_env.sh`  once per shell before running any script from this repo.
 This part walks through how to collect data for a task from scratch.
 You can use this general workflow to collect data for & train other custom tasks.